 - When we are just starting out the price of manufacturing in Canada isn’t that much more, $5.65 vs. $5.25 (about 8%) however when we get into larger quantities like 1,000 pairs per style, the difference is much larger, about 36% more expensive to manufacture in Canada.

 - There are many more quantity/cost breaks if we manufacturer in Taiwan.

 - How important is it to consumers that products be manufactured locally/domestically?
-We, as a business need to also decide how important it is to us.
-There are advantages of the product being made here locally where to can watch the process and ensure the product is being made to the highest quality standards.
+We as a business need to also decide how important it is to us.
+There are advantages of the product being made here locally where you can watch the process and ensure the product is being made to the highest quality standards.

-- If we manufacture our products in Taiwan, the manufacturer will take on the risk of dying 25 colours up front vs. in Canada where we will have to pay to have the yarn dyed.
+- If we manufacture our products in Taiwan, the manufacturer will take on the risk of dying 25 colors upfront vs. in Canada where we will have to pay to have the yarn-dyed.
 Is this the best use of our cash?

 What Would You Do?

 Considering my options, what would you do in this situation?
 As well, many of my readers are from the USA, what are your thoughts on a product that is made in Canada?
-Do you inherently see more value/quality/pride in a product that is made in Canada or would you just think some Canadian knitted a pair of socks in his igloo?
+Do you inherently see more value/quality/pride in a product that is made in Canada?